NARAC Arms Company Limited

 NARAC Arms Co.
 Ltd. is a Thai firearms manufacturer that manufactures firearms and ammunition.
 The company is a key player in Thailand's domestic defense industry, supporting the Royal Thai Armed Forces and the government's policy of increasing national self-reliance in military hardware.

 History

-NARAC Arms was established in 2010 (Note: In the Thai calender, it is 2553.) to support Thailand's national defense policy, aligning with the government's "S-Curve 11" initiative, which aims to develop a self-sufficient domestic defense industry.
+NARAC Arms was established in 2010 (Note: In the Thai calendar, it is 2553.) to support Thailand's national defense policy, aligning with the government's "S-Curve 11" initiative, which aims to develop a self-sufficient domestic defense industry.
 The company was authorized by the Ministry of Defence to research, develop, and manufacture weapons under Thailand's Private Arms Factory Act.
 The company was formerly known as the Yone Enterprise Co, Ltd..

 In 2020, the Thai Ministry of Defense announced the purchase of an unknown number of NARAC-556 assault rifles.

 In 2023, NARAC signed an agreement with RV Connex Co., Ltd.

 Products

 NARAC's products are designed to meet a requirement of at least 80% domestically manufactured components.